mahtoid/DiscordChatExporterPy/README.rst

         await ctx.send(file=transcript_file)

-*Optional: limit and tz_info are both optional, but can be used to limit the amount of messages transcribed or set a 'local' (pytz) timezone for the bot to transcribe message times to.*
+*Optional: limit and tz_info are both optional, but can be used to limit the amount of messages transcribed or set a 'local' (pytz) timezone for the bot to transcribe message times to.
+Passing 'guild' is optional and is only necessary when using enhanced-dpy.*

 **Raw Usage**